jguida941/cs320-contact-service-junit/README.md

 > CI already runs SpotBugs inside `mvn verify`; these commands help when iterating locally.

 ## Sonatype OSS Index (optional)
 Dependency-Check also pings the Sonatype OSS Index service.
-When requests are anonymous the analyzer often rate-limits, which is why CI prints warnings like “An error occurred while analyzing … (Sonatype OSS Index Analyzer)”.
+When requests are anonymous, the analyzer often rate-limits, which is why CI prints warnings like "An error occurred while analyzing … (Sonatype OSS Index Analyzer)".
 To receive full results:
 1. Create a free account at [ossindex.sonatype.org](https://ossindex.sonatype.org/) and generate an API token.
 2. Add the credentials to your Maven `settings.xml`:
    ```xml